-C8C Has been removed from the CDS.
-C8D In addition, does your institution use applicants' test score es for academic advising?
-Yes X No C8E Latest date by which SAT or ACT scores must be receive Latest date by which SAT Subject Test scores must be re (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT): Stevens Institute of Technology is extending the SAT/ACT test optional policy, with some exceptions, for Fall 2023 first year applicants and Fall 2022, Spring 2023, and Fall 2023 transfer applicants.
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission Latest date by which SAT Subject Test scores must be received for fall-term admission 15-Jan 15-Jan

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):

+Stevens Institute of Technology is extending the SAT/ACT test optional policy, with some exceptions, for Fall 2023 first year applicants and Fall 2022, Spring 2023, and Fall 2023 transfer applicants.
 The test optional plan requires applicants to indicate if they will submit test scores on their application for admission.
 Those who choose to do so may self-report test scores with the understanding that officially submitted test scores from the appropriate testing agency are required for enrollment.
 Non-native English-speaking students will still be required to submit results from an English language proficiency exam (TOEFL, IELTS, PTE, SAT EBRW or Duolingo).
-If you are applying to our Accelerated Pre-Medicine or Pre-Law programs, test scores must still be submitted.
-C8G Please indicate which tests your institution uses for placement (SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): e.g., state tests): C9-C12: First-time, first-year Profile
+If you are applying to our Accelerated Pre-Medicine or Pre-Law programs, test scores must still be

+C8G Please indicate which tests your institution uses for placement (e.g., state tests):